AusSherro/AIDungeon/ai_dm_voice_app/README.md

 ### 🌐 Web Portal

-When `python app.py` is running, open `http://localhost:5000/portal/` to browse all registered characters and view their inventories.
+When `python app.py` is running, open `http://localhost:5000/portal/` to browse all registered characters, edit them and view campaign summaries.
+The portal now shows combat history and includes a simple DM dashboard for NPC management.

 ---